jchauncey/TheDeeps/docs/ai/ai-ui.md

    - Notification queue system for handling multiple notifications
    - Critical notifications should remain until dismissed
    - Notifications should not obstruct gameplay elements
+   - ✅ Floor transition notifications should display the floor number being entered

 4. **Input Controls**
    - Modal window that displays all available hotkeys